The Rules of the Game (1939)

 Director: John Ford

-Even putting resolution aside, the Warner Archive 4K Blu-ray has the best video, the old Blu-ray master and earlier DVD both had massive issues with colour.
+Even putting resolution aside, the Warner Archive 4K Blu-ray has the best video.
+The old Blu-ray master and earlier DVD both had massive issues with colour.

 That said, picture on the 4K Blu-ray isn't perfect, with strange posterized magenta glints and some instances of DNR: https://bsky.app/profile/dagscott.bsky.social/post/3leahavqi7k2l